Lepuropetalon

-Lepuropetalon is a genus of flowering plants in the family Celastraceae.
-Before it was placed in the family when it was defined by the Angiosperm Phylogeny Group's APG III system in 2009, it had been placed with Parnassia in the family Parnassiaceae, now usually treated as a segregate of Celastraceae.
-When their most recent revision of Angiosperm classification was published in 2016, it retained its position in the family Celastraceae.
-Lepuropetalon has only one species, Lepuropetalon spathulatum.
+Lepuropetalon is a genus of flowering plants in the family Celastraceae containing only one species, Lepuropetalon spathulatum.
 It is a winter annual that is most abundant in eastern Texas and western Louisiana.
 From there, it occurs sporadically southward into Mexico, and eastward through the Atlantic and Gulf coastal plain, and rarely in the Piedmont Plateau, to North Carolina.
 It has a disjunct distribution.
 In addition to the area mentioned above, it is also found in Uruguay and central Chile.